denyzhirkov/public/help/access/databases.md

 To join tables, follow these steps:

 1. From the table's context menu, click the **Build Query…**.
-This action opens the  a **Query builder** dialog.
+This action opens a **Query builder** dialog.
-1. Select columns of the tables and combine them with the other tables' columns.
+1. On the right side of the dialog, select required columns from tables that the platform automatically presented for joining.
+On the left side, the platform immediately generates a SQL query, which you can edit.
+Datagrok instantaneously shows the result of the query in the dataframe below.

-The result of the query appears instantaneously.
-And at any stage of building the query, you can add the results to the workspace.
-To do that, follow these
+At any stage of building the query, you can continue interrogating its results by adding them to the workspace.
+To add the results of the query to the workspace, follow these steps:
-steps:

 1. At the bottom of the **Query builder** window, click the context menu icon.
 1. Click **Add results to workspace**.
 The results appear in the dataframe in